isaacg1/isaacg1.github.io/project-ideas.md

 See Section 8.3.1 of [my thesis](/assets/isaac-thesis.pdf).

-**Setting**: SRPT-k (M/G/k/SRPT) is heavy-traffic optimal for mean response time, but it can be beaten outside of heavy traffic.
+**Setting**: SRPT-k (M/G/k/SRPT) is heavy-traffic optimal for mean response time, as I proved in [SRPT for Multiserver Systems](/publications/#srptk), but it can be beaten outside of heavy traffic.

 **Idea**: Consider a 2-server system with 3 jobs in it: Two are small, one is large.
 There are two scheduling options: Run both small jobs first (SRPT), or one small and one large first (New concept).
 Once a small job finishes, start running the third job.
 If no new jobs arrive before the long job finishes, both options have the same total response time.
 If new jobs arrive after the small jobs finish but before the large job finishes, starting the large job sooner (New concept) is better.
 If new jobs arrive before both small jobs are done, SRPT is preferable.